grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 In addition to comparisons and load-factors, I also `benchmark runtimes`_.
 Here’s CPython 2.7, CPython 3.5 and `PyPy`_ version 5.
-You can see where the the just-in-time compiler, the jit-compiler, kicks in.
+You can see where the just-in-time compiler, the jit-compiler, kicks in.
 That’ll make `Sorted Containers`_ another ten times faster.

 Finally, I made a survey in 2015 on `Github`_ as to how people were using sorted collections.
-I noticed patterns like priority queues, mutli-sets, nearest-neighbor algorithms, etc.
+I noticed patterns like priority queues, multi-sets, nearest-neighbor algorithms, etc.

 This is the priority queue workload which spends 40% of its time adding